 Mary spends more time promoting handwashing than promoting the smoked fish in her stall.

 "Why are you so engaged is this?"

 "You see, all the people around here are in my body, I feel for them and I love them.
 That is why I want to help everyone to stay safe."

 Engaged members of communities is essential to prevent the spread of COVID-19, therefore, we need more people like Mary throughout the country.
 Together with the Ministry of Health, UNICEF is co-leading the COVID-19 response in South Sudan, related to infection prevention and control (IPC) and water, sanitation and hygiene (WASH).

 UNICEF's COVID-19 response in South Sudan is conducted in partnership with the World Bank.
-UNICEF South Sudan would also like to thank UKAid for their contributions to the water, sanitation and hygiene (WASH) response.
+UNICEF South Sudan would also like to thank UKAid and USAID for their contributions to the water, sanitation and hygiene (WASH) response.